Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Concluding Remarks

 \section{Concluding Remarks}

-In summary, this paper investigates the last-iterate convergence properties of the FTRL algorithm $1/2$-Tsallis-INF~\citep{zimmert2021tsallis}, which enjoys the Best-of-Both-Worlds (BOBW) property.
-We prove that the Bregman divergence between the iterate $p_t$ at round $t$ and the point mass corresponding to the optimal arm converges at a rate of $t^{-1/2}$.
+In summary, this paper investigates the last-iterate convergence properties of the BOBW FTRL algorithm $1/2$-Tsallis-INF~\citep{zimmert2021tsallis}.
+We prove that $\E[D_{\Psi}(e_{i_*},p_t)]$ converges at a rate of $t^{-1/2}$.
 Although this does not rigorously imply that the last-iterate convergence rate is $t^{-1}$, it provides evidence to support the correctness of such a result.
-As a more conservative conclusion, our analysis provides a rigorous guarantee that the last-iterate converges at a rate of $t^{-1/2}$, which, to the best of our knowledge, is the first such convergence result for FTRL algorithms in stochastic bandits.
+More conservatively, it rigorously shows that the simple regret converges at a rate of $t^{-1/2}$, which is the first last-iterate convergence result for FTRL algorithms in stochastic bandits.
 From a technical perspective, the new decomposition we introduce also offers a viable approach for future analyses of last-iterate convergence.

-An important open question for future work is how to rigorously establish that the last-iterate convergence rate is indeed $\mathcal{O}(t^{-1})$.
-We conjecture that this could be achieved by proving that the second moment of the Bregman divergence converges at a rate of $\mathcal{O}(t^{-1})$.
-Moreover, an interesting observation in our analysis is that it critically relies on the assumption $\alpha < 1$, since in \eq{ut+1}, taking $\alpha > 1$ would cause the order of $\E[(U_t^+)^2]$ to blow up.
-Whether an excessively large $\alpha$ can break the last-iterate convergence rate remains an intriguing direction for further investigation.
+We also further develop the classical self-bounding technique by deriving a novel lower bound on the simple regret and providing a bound on the growth of $p_t$.

 \appendixpage

 \startcontents[section] \printcontents[section]{l}{1}{ }